edkoch25/NuvioTV-Fork/README.md

 ## Target hardware

-Primary/validated target is the **Amlogic S905X4 class (armeabi-v7a)**, tested on a Homatics Box R 4K Plus in a Samsung HW-Q800F -> LG C9 eARC chain.
+Primary/validated target is the **Amlogic S905X4 and Amlogic S905X5M class (armeabi-v7a)**, tested on a Homatics Box R 4K Plus and a Xiaomi Box S 3rd Gen, in a Samsung HW-Q800F -> LG C9 eARC chain.
 Other devices (Nvidia Shield, Prism+, Xiaomi) have been community-tested.

 ---